Carpetsmoker/password-bunny/README.markdown

 - [`cm=blowfish` has been discovered to be insecure][vuln]

-- Add `-c` commandline option to find an entry, copy it to the clipboard, and exit immediately *(patch by yggdr)*.
+- Add `-c` command-line option to find an entry, copy it to the clipboard, and exit immediately *(patch by yggdr)*.

 - Add `<Leader>P` to insert a random password at the cursor position *(patch by